Best Prepaid Internet Options

 *Actual speeds may vary and are not guaranteed.
 For factors affecting speed visit www.xfinity.com/networkmanagement.

-Xfinity’s Prepaid Internet service is a contract-free internet option available on a weekly or monthly basis.
-It’s a good way to get internet service set up quickly, since it doesn’t require credit checks.
-If you’ve just moved to a new city, you can order Xfinity Prepaid by visiting a Comcast store or use the Xfinity app.
+Xfinity’s Prepaid Internet service is a contract-free internet option that is available on a weekly or monthly basis.
+It’s an excellent way to set up internet service quickly since it doesn’t require credit checks.
+If you’ve just moved to a new city, you can order Xfinity Prepaid by visiting a Comcast store or using the Xfinity app.
 This prepaid internet service doesn’t deliver racing fast speeds, but you can do most typical internet activities on this plan—including using the internet on multiple devices and streaming.

 You can bundle it with an Xfinity TV service package, starting at $22 per month for the basics (just the local channels) and going up to $57 per month for ESPN sports and extra news channels.

-The second disadvantage to Xfinity Prepaid Internet is that your home needs to be already wired for Xfinity with a live cable box—so a previous resident will have had to have Xfinity internet.
-This isn’t always apparent if you purchase the kit online or in a store.
+The second disadvantage to Xfinity Prepaid Internet is that your home needs to be wired for Xfinity with a live cable box.
+This isn’t always apparent if you purchase the kit online or in-store.
 There are many customer complaints online about being sent home with the modem and then finding out that it doesn’t work in their home.
 Xfinity Prepaid customers don’t get the same level of customer service as regular customers, so fixing problems can be cumbersome.

-In short, there are several disadvantages to Xfinity Prepaid so we don’t recommend it unless you know your home is wired for Xfinity and you plan to bundle it with Xfinity TV service.
-If you can, go with a regular Xfinity plan that isn’t prepaid—you will pay a little more but you’ll probably have a better experience and faster internet speeds.
+In short, there are several disadvantages to Xfinity Prepaid, so we don’t recommend it unless you know your home is wired for Xfinity and plan to bundle it with Xfinity TV service.
+If you can, go with a regular Xfinity plan that isn’t prepaid—you will pay a little more, but you’ll probably have a better experience and faster internet speeds.

 Simple Mobile "Truly Unlimited" Talk, Text & Data